If you see the following while setting up HomePod:

 Check that two-factor authentication is turned on for your Apple ID and iCloud Keychain is turned on

 - To check if two-factor authentication is turned on, go to Settings > [Your Name] > Password & Security.
 If two-factor authentication isn't set up, select the option to enable it and follow the steps.

 - To check if iCloud Keychain is turned on, go to Settings > [Your Name] > iCloud.
 Scroll down and check that Keychain is on.
 If it isn't, tap Keychain and turn it on.
 If prompted, follow the steps to set up iCloud Keychain.

 If you already have HomeKit accessories or scenes, follow these steps:

 - Make sure that the device you're using to set up HomePod is the one you used to set up the Home.

-- Open the Home app on your iOS device and check that you see your accessories and scenes.
+- Open the Home app on your iOS or iPadOS device and check that you see your accessories and scenes.
 If you see a message that says loading accessories and scenes, wait for the Home app to finish loading.
 If the Home app stays in a loading state for 30 minutes or longer, you should see an option to erase and reset the Home app.
 If you reset the Home app, you’ll need to set up your HomeKit accessories and scenes again.